 Even the term ‘cord blood’ is misleading – blood is merely collected via the cord.
-In addition the promotional materials talk about collecting ‘blood from the placenta’ without acknowledging that the baby/placenta are one blood circulation unit.
+When adults give blood we don’t give ‘arm’ blood – we give our blood via our arm.
+In addition, the promotional materials talk about collecting ‘blood from the placenta’ without acknowledging that the baby/placenta are one blood circulation unit.
 After birth the blood from the placenta transfers to the baby, assisting transition to breathing.
 Knowledge about the short term and long term health benefits of allowing placental circulation to complete the job is becoming widespread.
 See this post for an overview of the physiology of newborn transition to breathing, and for links about the health benefits of full blood volume for babies.
 With further research one of the long term benefits may actually turn out to be protection against some of the illnesses stem cells are being collected to treat.

 Parents need to be informed that cord blood collection requires premature cord clamping, and that the blood being collected belongs to their baby.